bryandps/CapstoneProject/README.md

 ## Peeking at the Images

+Take a look at some of the sample images.

 ![](figures/sampleimages.png)

 Given the wide variety of dogs as seen in the random images, this proves that there is indeed a need for a dog breed classifier.
 Normal folks would find it hard to identify a dog's breed because of the significant physical differences and the actual number of breeds there are.

 ## Image Sizes and Dimensions

+Upon initial check of file sizes and dimensions, there were several outliers.
+The figures below zoom in on the majority of the files:

 ![](figures/size2.png)